You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 Additional Information

 Most T4A boxes don’t require a footnote.
-Leave this column blank if it isn’t required.
+Leave this column blank if it isn’t needed.

-Step 4: Repeat Steps 1 - 3 for each tax slip box you’d like to import.
+Step 4: Repeat Steps 1 to 3 for each tax slip box you want to import.

 Additional Information